 When it comes to flipping for a profit, where you choose to sell your items can play a major role in the success of this business.
 Think about it: you spend all of your time sourcing the perfect items with great profit margins, but then you’re stuck because you don’t know where to sell them.

-The goods news is that you can make money flipping items at many different places, both on- and offline.
+The good news is that you can make money flipping items at many different places, both on- and offline.

 Flipping items online is desirable for people who want a seamless, easy transaction where they won’t have to talk to the buyer face-to-face (though online communication may take place).
 And offline selling is perfect for a quick sale, where you can get paid on the spot.
 This is good if you don’t mind a short commute to meet buyers in your local community that you can hand-deliver goods to.